mjenior/tasktriage/README.md

 # Tasker

-A CLI tool that analyzes daily task notes using Claude AI and generates actionable execution plans based on GTD (Getting Things Done) principles.
+A CLI tool that analyzes handwritten task notes from a note-taking device using Claude AI to generate actionable GTD-based execution plans.

 ## Overview

-Tasker automates the process of turning raw daily task notes into structured, prioritized execution plans.
-It uses Claude AI via LangChain to:
+Tasker bridges the gap between handwritten task capture and digital execution planning.
+Notes written on a note-taking device (e.g., reMarkable, Supernote) are synced to a mounted drive, where Tasker automatically detects and analyzes them using Claude AI via LangChain to:

 - **Daily Analysis**: Transform categorized to-do lists into realistic single-day execution plans with time estimates, energy levels, and prioritized action steps
 - **Weekly Analysis**: Aggregate daily analyses to identify patterns, diagnose execution breakdowns, and generate corrective planning strategies